A Place for Mom

 Key Takeaways

-1. Seniors with dementia and their caregivers can benefit from adult day centers.
-They provide caregivers respite while improving quality of life for their care recipients.
+1. Seniors with dementia and caregivers can benefit from adult day centers because they provide caregivers respite while improving quality of life for care recipients.

-2. Different types of adult day centers accommodate different needs.
+2. There are different types of adult day centers to accommodate different needs.
 Options include health day centers, social day centers, and specialized day centers.

-3. Many day care centers offer specialized programming for dementia.
-This includes social, therapeutic, and brain-stimulating activities.
+3. Many day care centers offer specialized programming for dementia including social, therapeutic, and brain-stimulating activities.

-4. The benefits of dementia day care are endless for dementia patients.
-It helps ensure safety, improves mood, and helps with overall quality of life.
+4. There are endless benefits of dementia day care for seniors including added safety, improved mood, and better overall quality of life.

 What is an adult day center?